https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 AB: You might want to get me in trouble.

 BM: No, I don't want to get you in trouble, I want your honest opinion.
-I want
+I want your honest opinion, I'm asking everybody that, that question.
+I need it for the park recreation and planning.
+These tapes will help with the park recreation and planning.

 MM: Well, you know, it [indecipherable] if we don't want it to, you don't have to.